expo/expo-github-action/README.md

 ### Why use a base-image?

-Every GitHub action will start from scratch, using the dockerfile as the starting point.
+Every GitHub action will start from scratch using the dockerfile as the starting point.
 If you define `expo-cli` in this dockerfile, it will install it every time you run an action.
-By using a prebuilt image, it basically "skips" the process of downloading the full CLI over and over again.
+By using [a prebuilt image](base), it basically "skips" the process of downloading the full CLI over and over again.
 This makes the Expo actions overall faster.

 ### Used secrets